Sky & Telescope>/i> predicts that 2015's best meteor showers will be the Perseids in mid-August and the Geminids in mid-December.

 The Perseids meteor shower is one of the year's top astronomical highlights.
 Learn how best to see the meteors.

-Flecks of dust shed long ago by Edmond Halley’s famous namesake arrive like clockwork in early May.
+Flecks of dust shed long ago by Edmond Halley’s famous namesake arrive like clockwork each year, creating a minor meteor shower in early May.

-Early each January, the Quadrantid meteor stream provides one of the most intense annual meteor displays, with a brief, sharp maximum lasting only a few hours.
+Read about the history and source of the Quadrantid meteor stream, which provides one of the most intense annual meteor displays.
+Its brief, sharp maximum lasts only a few hours in early January.

 It took the mindset of a detective to discover the truth behind the meteors of mid-August.